-The Baccalaureate Program prepares a nurse for beginning practice of professional nursing in all clinical areas and in all health care settings and provides the foundation for leadership positions and for graduate study.
+The Bachelor of Science in Nursing program prepares a nurse for beginning practice of professional nursing in all clinical areas and in all health care settings and provides the foundation for leadership positions and for graduate study.

-The purpose of the Baccalaureate Program is to offer a creative curriculum for the education of professional nurses competent in meeting the current and future health needs of society.
+The purpose of the baccalaureate program is to offer a creative curriculum for the education of professional nurses competent in meeting the current and future health needs of society.
 The curriculum prepares a generalist in professional nursing and serves as the basis for graduate study.

-Objectives.
-The graduates will be expected to:
+Objectives The graduates will be expected to:

-- 1. Apply the knowledge base of humanities and biological and social sciences to the practice of professional nursing. - Function as a generalist in professional nursing in collaboration with members of the health team in a variety of clinical settings. - 3.
-Practice professional nursing through the use of the nursing process. - 4.
-Critically evaluate research for application to nursing practice. - 5.
-Provide competent nursing care to individuals, families, groups, and communities as is consistent with the A.N.A.
-Standard of Nursing Practice, the A.N.A.
-Code of Ethics, and the Indiana Nurse Practice Act.
+Apply the knowledge base of humanities and biological and social sciences to the practice of professional nursing.

+Function as a generalist in professional nursing in collaboration with members of the health team in a variety of clinical settings.

+3. Practice professional nursing through the use of the nursing process.

+4. Critically evaluate research for application to nursing practice.

+Provide competent nursing care to individuals, families, groups, and communities as is consistent with the ANA Standard of Nursing Practice, the ANA Code of Ethics, and the Indiana Nurse Practice Act.